altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "M::How?"
 "FL::We are heading into the link - We are going to boldly pierce through a collection of thoughts and ideas and steal the power behind them"
 `"Mosquito on a tick"`
-'R::awkward analogy - mosquitos do not feed on ticks' "M::So what exactly does this look like?"
+'R::Awkward analogy - mosquitos do not feed on ticks' "M::So what exactly does this look like?"
 "FL::Look like?"
 "M::What exactly are we going to do?"